digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

   Fabric ledger.

 * **Applications:** Client applications in a Fabric-based network interact with the Fabric ledger using one of the available Fabric SDKs.
-Applications are able to propose changes to the ledger as well as to query the state of the ledger by using an identity issued by the organization's certificate authority (CA).
+Applications can propose changes to the ledger as well as query the state of the ledger by using an identity issued by the organization's certificate authority (CA).

 Architecture
 ************

 In the v1 architecture of the Fabric driver, only the sequencer is integrated on top of Fabric.
-The other domain components are reused from the relational database driver.
+The other synchronizer components are reused from the relational database driver.
 The Fabric-based sequencer supports running in a multi-writer, multi-reader topology for high availability, scalability, and trust.
-The following diagrams shows the architecture of a Fabric-based domain integration.
+The following diagram shows the architecture of a Fabric-based synchronizer integration.

 .. figure:: ./images/fabric-arch.png